dendie-sanjaya/bi-visualiation-data/readme.md

 Metabase supports various databases like MySQL, PostgreSQL, SQL Server, Mongodb, Spark SQL, Presto and more.
 It can be deployed in different environments, including local servers, the cloud, or with Docker, making it flexible and easy to implement.

-## 2. Benefits of Metabase for Data Analysis
+## 2. Metabase Architecture and Deployment with Docker

 Metabase is more than just a visualization tool; it's a comprehensive platform for data exploration.
 Here are some of its key benefits: